 April 17, 2017

-When you use Cloud IAP with Compute Engine, Kubernetes Engine, or the App Engine flexible environment, you must also use signed headers to secure your app.
+When you use Cloud IAP with Compute Engine, GKE, or the App Engine flexible environment, you must also use signed headers to secure your app.

 Cloud IAP can't currently be enabled for App Engine flexible environment apps.